Mitchel B. Wallerstein

 Mitchel B. Wallerstein is an American educator, philanthropist, policy expert, and former official of the federal government of the United States.
-He is the President Emeritus of Baruch College of the City University of New York and is currently appointed as a University Professor, teaching courses on international security and public policy.
-In 2021, he was also appointed as a Non-resident Senior Fellow on U.S. Foreign Policy at the Chicago Council on Global Affairs.
-From 2003 to 2010, Wallerstein served as dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, ranked as the nation's leading school of public and international affairs.
-Throughout his career, he has led important roles within the US government, NATO, and in top universities and think-tanks.
+He is the President emeritus of Baruch College of the City University of New York.
+From 2003 to 2010, Wallerstein served as dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, which is the nation's #1 ranked graduate school of public and international affairs.
+Throughout his career, he has held important roles within the US government, NATO, and in top universities and think-tanks.

 Biography

 Early life

 Born in New York City, Wallerstein received his undergraduate degree at Dartmouth College in 1971.
 In 1972, he followed with a Master's degree in public administration from the Maxwell School of Citizenship and Public Affairs.
 He received a second Master's (1976) and PhD in political science from the Massachusetts Institute of Technology in 1978.

 For the next five years, he worked as an assistant professor and program director at MIT.
-From 1983 to 1993, he worked at the National Academy of Sciences, holding progressively more senior positions, including deputy executive officer of the National Research Council.
+From 1983 to 1993, he worked at the National Research Council, holding progressively more senior positions, eventually being appointed as the deputy executive officer of the National Research Council.
 Also while at the National Research Council, Wallerstein directed a series of highly acclaimed studies on scientific communication, technology transfer and national security.

 Tenure in the Defense Department

-From 1993 to 1998, he was appointed as Deputy Assistant Secretary of Defense for Counterproliferation Policy and was simultaneously the Senior Defense Representative for Trade Security Policy for the Clinton Administration.
-While at the Department of Defense, Wallerstein helped to found and co-chaired NATO's Senior Defense Group on Proliferation, and dealt in particular with nuclear, biological, and chemical weapons proliferation, as well as national security export controls.
-He received the Secretary of Defense Medal for Outstanding Public Service in January 1997 from Secretary William Perry, and he was presented with the Bronze Palm to that award in April 1998 by Secretary of Defense William Cohen.
+From 1993 to 1998, he was appointed as Deputy Assistant Secretary of Defense for Counterproliferation Policy and served simultaneously as the Senior Defense Representative for Trade Security Policy for the Clinton Administration.
+While at the Department of Defense, Wallerstein helped to found and co-chaired NATO's Senior Defense Group on Proliferation, and he dealt in particular with nuclear, biological, and chemical weapons proliferation, as well as national security export controls.
+He received the Secretary of Defense Medal for Outstanding Public Service in January 1997 from Secretary of Defense William Perry, and he was presented with the Bronze Palm to that award in April 1998 by Secretary of Defense William Cohen.
 During his time in Washington, DC, he also served as an adjunct professor at the Program on Science, Technology and Policy at the George Washington University, the Walsh School of Foreign Service at Georgetown University, and the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.
 Wallerstein was named a Distinguished Research Professor at the National Defense University in November 1997.